Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-E5tJZ7Yk2cI.md

 ### Transcript

-> there david nice we're still gonna be there's still more stuff that you guys haven't seen in the update so we're gonna release a teaser trailer this friday, for some changes in the update and it's gonna be dope yeah so keep an eye out for friday it's going to be it's actually going to be a pretty significant little teaser, that those with like more of like an analytical mind or an inclination rather, may enjoy this one i think so
+> there david nice we're still gonna be there's still more stuff that you guys haven't seen in the update so we're gonna release a teaser trailer this friday, for some changes in the update and it's gonna be dope yeah so keep an eye out for friday it's going to be it's actually going to be a pretty significant little teaser, that those with like more of like an analytical mind or an inclination rather, may enjoy this one I think so
 >
 > [Music]
 >